Latest Articles

 Although better known than his immediate predecessors, even in his case there are doubts as to whether the name indicates a single ruler or two.
 Some serekh from the Horus Khasekhem and others from the Horus-Seth Kashekhemwy comes from the findings that took place above all in Abydos.

 The location of this ruler in the sequence is unclear.
-Keeping in mind that the last ruler of the second dynasty is remembered for his military campaigns, especially in northern Egypt and that the union of the Nebouy-Hotep-imef with the official name can be made like Horus and Seth Khasekhemui, the Two Lords are at peace with him it is possible to consider that this king has reunited the two lands again of Lower and Upper Egypt after a period of division.
+Considering that the final king of the second dynasty is known for his military expeditions, particularly in northern Egypt,, and that the union of the Nebouy-Hotep-time with the official name can be made like Horus and Seth Khasekhemui, the Two Lords are at peace with him it is possible to consider that this king has reunited the two lands again of Lower and Upper Egypt after a period of division.

 Pharaohs of Egypt